sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### Reporting API
 - APIs for event reporting is provided.
-- EVENT_SEND_INIT to initialize once and EVENT_SEND is called for each event send.
+- An API to initialize once and and event-send API is called for each event send.
-- The event reporting API accepts, event-sender, source, tag & parameters.
+- The event reporting API accepts, event-sender, source, tag, hash-params & parameters.
 The timestamp could be provided too.
 - The event reporting API adds "timestamp" if not provided and "index".
 - Event index is coined per source per sender.
 - The event-index could be used by receivers to gauge the count of missed/lost messages from a source.